ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns_personal_deprecation.md

 ### personal_signTransaction

 `personal_signTransaction` was used to create and sign a transaction from the given arguments.
 The transaction was returned in RLP-form, not broadcast to other nodes.
 The equivalent method is Clef's `account_signTransaction` from the external API.
-The arguments are a transaction object (`{"from": , "to": , "gas": , "maxPriorityFeePerGas": , "MaxFeePerGas": , "value": , "data": , "nonce": }`)) and a method signature
+The arguments are a transaction object (`{"from": , "to": , "gas": , "maxPriorityFeePerGas": , "MaxFeePerGas": , "value": , "data": , "nonce": }`)) and an optional method signature that enables Clef to decode the calldata and show the user the methods, arguments and values being sent.

 Example call (terminal):